PhD-Programme: FAQ

 For online applications, we accept documents in all languages that use the Latin alphabet, however, we regret that we are unable to accept applications in foreign language characters/alphabets such as Cyrillic, Devanagari, Greek or Chinese.
 In these cases, please provide an official translation of your certificates.

 There are seiveral options for accommodation in Cologne.
-A single apartment at the student housing costs approx. €350/month.
+A single apartment at the student housing costs approx. €450/month.
 On the private market, apartments cost around €600/month, depending on size, location and facilities.

 The CGA is organised to best promote the well-being of our PhD students, to foster an environment of scientific excellence and to provide student representation on all relevant management bodies.
 During your PhD, you will participate in a structured curriculum, including lecture series, journal clubs, retreats and intensive and exclusive training in scientific and soft skills, and a personalised career mentoring programme.
 You will also have access to an annual travel grant of €1,500 for conferences.
 You will develop skills outside the formal modules, such as event organisation, including practice in fundraising and inviting and interacting with internationally renowned guest speakers.
-As part of the CGA, you will not only have the support of the Coordination Office, but also of the CGA network consisting of your classmates, senior students and alumni!
+As part of the CGA, you will not only have the support of the Coordination Office, but also of the CGA network consisting of your classmates, senior students alumni or your TAC members!
 In addition to the opportunity to interact with highly talented students from different countries, classes and social events such as a 'regulars' table' bring together students working on different research topics, which greatly facilitates networking and establishing collaborations.

 The German PhD enjoys an outstanding reputation worldwide due to its long scientific tradition and the excellent infrastructure for research work in Germany.
 Germany not only offers state-of-the-art technology and well-equipped research institutions, but is also known as the "Land of Ideas" with a high standard of living.
 Find out more here.